 - Why is this role open?

 It’s good to know what happened to the person previously in the role – if there were five temporary employees in this role before, it’s not a good sign!
 However, it would be a good sign if your predecessor was promoted because that means the company likes promoting internally.
+This is one of the key hospitality interview questions to ask!

 - Why do you like most/least about working here?